FACT-Finder-Web-Components/shopware5-plugin/README.md

 By clicking the `Test Connection` button, you can check if your credentials are correct.
 This functionality uses form data, so there is no need to save first.
 **Note:** This functionality uses main sub shop channel input value.

+### Update Field Roles Button
+By clicking the `Update Field Roles` button, you can update the internal plugin configuration with the field roles configured in FACT-Finder®.
+You don't need to do that as long as you use the same column names as in feed, the plugin offers.
+If you use custom feed or you have changed default column names, please use this functionality to update field roles accordingly.

 ### Using FACT-Finder® on category pages
 Render category pages with FACT-Finder®.
 Categories URLs and hence SEO will still use standard Shopware routing.